terminalcloud/apps/docs/rspace.md

 ---

 ## About Resource Space
-ResourceSpace open source digital asset management software is the simple, fast, & free way to organise your digital assets
+ResourceSpace open source digital asset management software is the simple, fast & free way to organise your digital assets

 ### Features
 - **Web Based** - ResourceSpace is completely web based, meaning you can upload your assets from wherever your journey might take you.